 Warner Bros.
 Studio Tour Is Coming to Asia

 Gather round, all ye Harry Potter fans in Asia; we’ve got breaking news for you!
-Plans for the third-ever Warner Bros.
+Plans for the next Warner Bros.
 Studio Tour have finally been confirmed, and it will be built in Tokyo, Japan.
 This is only the third Studio Tour in the world, following the London and Hollywood attractions.

 Similar to the attraction in the United Kingdom, this Studio Tour will span 323,000 square feet (30,000 square meters) and take visitors on a magical behind-the-scenes journey through Hogwarts and Diagon Alley.
 There will be set replicas from the Potter films, original costumes and props, and an immersive experience depicting Harry Potter‘s page-to-screen transformation.